SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 3. Create a new security group, and use it to open port 22 on the instance (add the rule to the securoty group, then attach the security group to the instance).
 4. Access the instance using a SSH client (or if you are using Windows, using Putty) and install the program “cowsay”.
 Also create a file in the home directory.
 To ssh to the instance on Linux: ssh -i yourkey.pem ubuntu@<floating-ip>
 5. Locate the volume that has been created to back your instance and change its name.
-6. Terminate the instance.
+6.	delete the instance.
 7. Create a new instance by booting it from from the volume that was created for your previous instance.
-8. Access the VM.
+8. Access the instance.
 Is the file you created still there?
-9. Terminate the VM.
+9.	delete the instance.
 10. Create a snapshot of the volume.
 11. Boot a new instance from the volume snapshot.
 Access the instance.
 Is the "cowsay" program still installed?
-12. Terminate the instance, delete the volume snapshot and delete the volume.
+12.	delete the instance, delete the volume snapshot and delete the volume.

 ### Questions:

 1. What is the difference between the private IP and the floating IP that is attached to the instance?
-2. Can you access the Internet from the VM without assigning a floating IP to the machine?
+2. Can you access the Internet from the instance without assigning a floating IP to the machine?
 3. What is the difference between image, instance and snapshot?
 4. What is the name of the OpenStack service responsible for providing the :
 	a.
 Image Service